STUDIO 3B STEEL COMPETITION Spring 2013 Professor: Juan Carlos Portuese Partner: Jose Siquina

 Proposal:

-The island of St. Croix located in the U.S. Virgin Islands, is well known for its culture, mangrove trees but most importantly its vast coral reef that surrounds the entire island.
-Globally coral reefs accounts for 25% of the worlds marine wildlife.
-Due to global warming over the 30% of the worlds coral reef has been lost as a direct result of coral bleaching in the past 30 years alone.
-Coral bleaching is caused when the tropical water has an abnormal change in temperature, this causes the protozoa living in the coral that allow the coral reef to thrive to disappear almost overnight.
+The island of St. Croix, located in the U.S. Virgin Islands, is well-known for its culture, mangrove trees, but most importantly, its vast coral reef that surrounds the entire island.
+Globally, coral reefs account for 25% of the world’s marine wildlife.
+Due to global warming, over 30% of the world’s coral reef has been lost as a direct result of coral bleaching in the past 30 years alone.
+Coral bleaching is caused when the tropical water experiences an abnormal change in temperature, leading the protozoa living in the coral, which allow the coral reef to thrive, to disappear almost overnight.
 Almost immediately after the protozoa disappear from the site, the coral is left completely white and unable to sustain any marine life.
-In as little as two weeks the entire marine ecosystem in the area can be permanently destroyed.
+In as little as two weeks, the entire marine ecosystem in the area can be permanently destroyed.